FieryCod/holy-lambda/README.md

 It allows you to write one code which might run either on Official Java AWS Runtime (if you don't care about speed or you want to test your lambdas) or on Native Custom AWS Runtime built into your codebase.

+Jump here to start the journey with the Holy Lambda.

 ## Prerequisites
 You will need following things to start:
 - Node.js >= v8.9.0